Our Vol. 28 staff editor application is currently closed.

 To apply, please complete this application form by Fri., Jan.
 27, 2023 by 5:00 PM CST.
 All, including Texas Law 1Ls and 2Ls, are encouraged to apply!
 Please email firstname.lastname@example.org with any questions.

 The Texas Journal on Civil Liberties & Civil Rights (formerly Texas Forum on Civil Liberties & Civil Rights) offers membership by application process to incoming and current law students, including LLM students.
 The Journal is an excellent source of information on current issues in civil liberties and civil rights law.
 The Journal is also available on Westlaw, Lexis, and HeinOnline.
 Additionally, the Journal holds an annual conference and other events related to civil liberties and civil rights.

 Interested students can apply at the beginnings of the fall and spring semesters, as well as through the summer write-on.
-Details will be made available.
+The Journal requires editors to pay annual dues.
+Details on deadlines will be made available.
+The application is below.

 There are three primary phases to our staff editing process each semester.
 We have relatively light editing responsibilities for our staff editors as compared to our journals, and no set hours requirement.
 It’s all about getting the work done.
 We typically have many 1L members.